YasutoDATANOMIQ/RL_course_materials/README.md

 - video_game_RL: *Please write independent scripts of RL with CNN

 # Tasks left
+### General tasks
+ - [ ] Cleaning and adjusting scripts so that they can be used for lectures
+ - [ ] Checking copy rights and clarifying sources

 ### "RL" without trial and errors
  - [x] Preparing basic grid map environment and agent
  - [x] Visualizin DP with grid map